 -

-Unlike airlines, children under 4 go free on Eurostar, no ticket is required, just bring them along with their passports.
-A special child fare applies to children from 4 to 11 inclusive.
-Children 12 & over travel at the youth fare.
+Children under 4 go free on Eurostar, no ticket required, just bring them and their passport along.
+A child fare applies to children from 4 to 11 inclusive.
+Children 12 & over travel at the adult fare.

 -

-All children under 12 must travel accompanied by an adult, and unaccompanied children from 12 to 16 require a consent form signed by their parent or guardian.
-See www.eurostar.com for more details.
+Children under 12 must be accompanied by an adult.
+Unaccompanied children from 12 to 16 require a consent form signed by their parent or guardian, see www.eurostar.com for details.

 -

-You can now use an Interrail or Eurail pass on Eurostar on payment of a passholder fare, for details see here.
+You use Interrail & Eurail passes on Eurostar on payment of a passholder fare, for prices & how to book see here.

 How to buy tickets